Probate Litigation Attorney in Pasadena

 If you are named as the executor in a will, you have up to one year after the person’s death to file probate and settle the estate in California.
 This may seem like a long time, but it’s important to remember that probate is a complex legal process.
 It can take several months of hard work to settle an estate.

 The complexities of contested wills, trusts, and estates require skilled California probate litigation attorneys who know how to handle the disputes and remain sensitive to the needs and desires of the family members involved.
-Cases involving loved ones who may feel omitted unfairly from a will or victims of undue influence can damage bonds and relationships.
+Legal cases involving loved ones who may feel omitted unfairly from a will or victims of undue influence can damage bonds and relationships.
 We work diligently to reduce the stress and angst associated with these disputes and to see to our client’s success.